-Federal Funding At Risk
+Federal Funding in Massachusetts

-Institute of Museum and Library Services
+About the Institute of Museum and Library Services

 IMLS is the single largest source of critical federal funding for libraries.
 IMLS’ entire program of service costs 87 cents per person (U.S. population July, 2024).